 Situated on the eastern side of the peninsula.
 The undulating 8km and 4-hour return track gives spectacular cliff views.
 If you’re a rock climbing daredevil this is also where the world-famous Totem Pole is.

 Join a wildlife cruise

 Cruise along the coastline which is part of the Tasman National Park.
 On this wildlife cruise, you will discover the home of a diverse range of wildlife including hundreds of seals, migrating whales, and abundant sea birds in their thousands.

 Port Arthur’s historic site was basically an old prison from the mid-1800s where all the murderers and rapists from England were sent to.
 It’s a creepy place where a lot of people were tortured and lost their lives.
 If you are not easily scared consider joining the night tour around the prison.

 Water views, free WiFi, and fantastic reviews all without breaking your wallet

 10 min drive from Port Arthur.
 Idyllic waterfront location with gardens and BBQ facilities.

-offers a private beach area, a waterfront restaurant and accommodation surrounded by natural bush.
+It offers a private beach area, a waterfront restaurant, and accommodations surrounded by natural bushes.